Enjoy-pandugo-cloud/reddit-handle/README.md

 ## 🎯 Overview

 StudyHub is a comprehensive student productivity ecosystem designed to streamline academic workflows through a unified, intuitive interface.
 The platform brings together notes, tasks, timetables, performance tracking, study planning, AI-powered learning tools, and career resources—giving students everything they need in one place.

+> *A privacy-centric, mobile-first academic companion for modern learners.*

 **Key Philosophy:**
 - 🔒 All data stays private and fully user-controlled